Sleeping under a bridge isn’t really as bad as they say it is.

 Spend all you have for the loveliness the world has to offer!

-Hitch hiking to get to forbidden areas in Burma
+Hitch hiking to reach the forbidden regions in Burma

 3) Learn new Skills